 Subject Access Request - SAR

-You can request a copy of the information that we hold about you at any time, Subject Access Request (SAR) by contacting us by phone, email or letter at the address in section 6 of this document.
+You can request a copy of the information that we hold about you at any time through contacting us by phone, email or letter at the address at the bottom of this notice.

-You will be required to prove your identity and then we will provide the information to you free of charge within a month as per current regulation GDPR.
-In some cases, we may need time extension due to the length of the request, in such cases we will agree with you an appropriate time.
+You will be required to prove your identity and then we will provide the information to you free of charge within a month.
+In some cases, we may need time extension due to the length of the request, in such cases we will agree with you an appropriate response period.

 Communicating with us:

-- If you have any questions related to this Privacy Notice or access to any personal information you have provided to us please get in touch.
+- If you have any questions related to this Privacy Notice or access to any personal information you have provided to us.

 - If you contact us by email, or provide your email address for us to contact you, we may use the details provided to contact you about anything to do with your query, or managing your account.